Sanctuary of Oropa: History

-The image, of cedar of Lebanon, with face and hands painted black, and decorated with gold and gemstones.
-It "is a refined masterpiece by a sculptor from Valle d'Aosta dating back to the late thirteenth century."
+The sculpture is made of cedar of Lebanon, with face and hands painted black, and decorated with gold and gemstones.
+Despite the legend, in reality it "is a refined masterpiece by a sculptor from Valle d'Aosta dating back to the late thirteenth century."
 The statue is housed in the Old Basilica.

 The venerated Marian image was first episcopally crowned by Bishop Giacomo Goria on 30 August 1620.
 The event is commemorated every 100 years since 1620 with a coronation held on the last Sunday of August.
 It was postponed for a year in 2020 due to the pandemic.
 Pope Francis granted an official decree of Pontifical coronation to the image on 5 August 2021, signed and executed by the Dean of the College of Cardinals, Giovanni Battista Re at the Vatican.
 The coronation was officially carried out on 29 August 2021.

 Santuario di Oropa

 History

 According to legend, a black wooden statue of the Virgin Mary carved by Saint Luke was found in Jerusalem by Saint Eusebius of Vercelli, carried to Oropa in the 4th century AD and placed into a small niche in a big boulder.
 In the Middle Ages, a church was built around the niche housing the statue, and was replaced in the early 17th century with what is known today as the Ancient Basilica.
-During the following two centuries, several other buildings were added to the complex, including the royal apartments of the House of Savoy, a big library and the Royal Gate, a masterpiece designed by the architect Filippo Juvarra in the 18th century.

-The last addition to the sanctuary was the Upper Basilica, a monumental church built between 1885 and 1960 due to the large number of pilgrims visiting Oropa.
+During the following two centuries, several other buildings were added to the complex, including the royal apartments of the House of Savoy, a big library and the Royal Gate, a masterpiece designed by the architect Filippo Juvarra in the 18th century.The last addition to the sanctuary was the Upper Basilica, a monumental church built between 1885 and 1960 due to the large number of pilgrims visiting Oropa.
 It can hold 3000 people and its dome is 80 metres high.